mpariente/Mytest/Git/README.md

   * `git push remote_name branch_name` , here :
    `git push origin new_branch`

-8. If you want to check the history of commits and changes on the online repo, you can use :
+8. If you want to check the history of commits (which were pushed) and changes on the online repo, you can use :
   * `gitk --all --date-order`

+9. To undo commits that were not pushed, you can you `git reset HEAD~1`
+That will keep the changes you made but cancel the commit, you can make some changes and commit again.